 Georgia State University requires every student who receives an undergraduate degree to meet the GSU residency requirement.
 You must have at least 39 semester hours of 3000 or 4000 level GSU credit (taken on campus in Atlanta or abroad on a GSU credit-earning program).
 Any GSU course at the 3000 or 4000 level will count toward residency no matter if it falls in your major, minor, or electives area.
 Please check with your Academic Adviser to ensure that you will meet residency requirements within your planned graduation timeframe.
 Please note: Robinson College of Business requires that students pursuing a B.B.A. earn at least 50% of their business credit hours in residence at Georgia State University.
 Faculty-led programs at GSU provide institutional credit, whereas exchange programs and non-GSU programs only offer transfer credit.

 A Study Abroad Advisor can help you think through these considerations and suggest programs that best fit your needs.
-In order to meet with a Study Abroad Advisor you must first attend a Study Abroad 101 info session in our office and then you are eligible to come in for individual advising.
+In order to meet with a Study Abroad Advisor you must first meet with a Study Abroad Peer Advisor and then you are eligible to come in for individual advising.